RomainMazB/oc-docs-fr/plugin-extending.md

     $this->fireEvent('blog.beforePost', ['first parameter', 'second parameter']);

-> **Note:** It is good practice to put the local event before the global event, so local events take priority.
+> **Remarque** : It is good practice to put the local event before the global event, so local events take priority.

 Once this event has been subscribed to, the parameters are available in the handler method.
 For example: